m3-benathon/mom-assessment/README.md

      4. totalAnnualIncomeMin
      5. totalAnnualIncomeMax
    - default will get all households with at least one family member that is under 5 years old and household size of at least 2
-5. YOLO GST Grant
+5. YOLO GST Grant (/getQualifyForYoloGstGrant)
    - available search parameters:
      1. householdSizeMin - default set as 1
      2. householdSizeMax
      3. totalAnnualIncomeMin
-   - default will get all households with housing type that is HDB and total annual income is less than $100,000
+   - default will get all households with housing type that is HDB and total annual income that is less than $100,000